 Understanding what is required in each of the five subtests within the UCAT will allow you to prepare for the questions and develop strategies to support you.
 Our UCAT 2022 – Complete Guide has a full breakdown of each subtest, including the types of questions you will be given and the timings for each.

 Developing an understanding of the best strategies for each subtest, before throwing yourself into practice tests, will help you to answer the questions more effectively and prevent you from forming inefficient methods.

 Before starting your UCAT studying it’s worth spending some time creating a detailed study plan, outlining when and what you will study during each session, to ensure you not only plan an adequate amount of time to revise but that your sessions are also focused, therefore making them more productive.

-There is more information on how to revise for the UCAT in the ‘UCAT Revision’ section, but when creating your study plan it is advised that you timetable regular study time for your UCAT preparations and only focus on one subtest during each study session, to enable you to cover it fully.
+There is more information on how to revise for the UCAT in the ‘UCAT Revision’ section below, but when creating your study plan it is advised that you timetable regular study time for your UCAT preparations and only focus on one subtest during each study session, to enable you to cover it fully.